Ban On Abortion Funding Stays In House Bill As 2020 Democrats Promise Repeal

 Origin of Hyde Amendment

-Named for its author, Illinois Republican congressman Henry Hyde, the 1976 ban was a response to Roe v.
+Named for its author, Illinois Republican congressman Henry Hyde, the 1976 vote was a response to Roe v.
 Wade, the landmark Supreme Court decision legalizing abortion, which was decided three years earlier.

 At the time, Democrats had a wide majority in the House.
 More than 100 Democrats voted for the amendment when it came up for a standalone vote, providing more than half of the support for the addition to that year's labor and health bill.